nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <br>++**Start using Git via the CLI**++{.text-success .font-monospace}

-If you have been using SourceTree (or other GUI) for Git before, we strongly recommend that you ==move towards using the CLI to perform Git tasks== in the second half of the semester.
+If you have been using Sourcetree (or other GUI) for Git before, we strongly recommend that you ==move towards using the CLI to perform Git tasks== in the second half of the semester.
 Doing so will strengthen your Git knowledge (because CLI takes you closer to what's actually happening, while GUIs might hide such details).<br>
-But you can continue to use your favorite Git GUI for a more 'visual' view of your repo, side-by-side with the CLI e.g., from SourceTree, you can open a gitbash terminal, run the command in that terminal, and see the result in the GUI.
+But you can continue to use your favorite Git GUI for a more 'visual' view of your repo, side-by-side with the CLI e.g., from Sourcetree, you can open a gitbash terminal, run the command in that terminal, and see the result in the GUI.
 </box>

 <box dismissible id="prReviewsMatter">